SGLang Frontend Language#

 print_highlight(state["summary"])

-By combining these two practices, you can significantly improve your overall health and quality of life.
+By combining these two practices, you can significantly improve your health and well-being!

 Constrained Decoding#